Harpo3/archsimian/README.md

 More on AutoOrganize filename changing here: <html>https://www.mediamonkey.com/sw/webhelp/frame/index.html?configuringdirectoryandfileformats.htm</html>

 Tags - the fields for "Grouping" and "Custom2" are special for Archsimian. if you currently use them for some other purpose, it will cause issues unless they are either blank, or are used based on these instructions.
-Custom2 is for custom artist designation, and Grouping is used if you wish to to directly place rating codes specific to ArchSimian (npot required, and if you do not directly place them, <b>make sure this field is blank for all tracks</b>.
+Custom2 is for custom artist designation, and Grouping is used if you wish to to directly place rating codes specific to ArchSimian (not required, and if you do not directly place them, <b>make sure this field is blank for all tracks</b>.

 MM4 Installation in the VM – Install MM4 Gold and enter your license verification, then install .mmip scripts for Backup 6.0, Update Location of Files in Database, and ImportM3U.
 To use your original MM.DB and ini files in the VM, locate them, back them up and (with VM version of MM4 closed) copy it to the VM location replacing the one created at install, then open MM4 in the VM and modify the file location pointers.
 To do that, you can use the script “Update Location of Files in Database.”
 If you set up guest additions in the VM, you should have the new drive number.
 Select the old and new paths, then check “Update paths in database only for files that exist at new location.”
 Do not copy files.